souravdaspartha/souravdaspartha.github.io/_pages/maps.md

 ## Trip Length Distribution, Gazipur City Corporation

 <p style="text-align: justify;">
 Spatial distribution of trip lengths by purpose and forecast year, produced from the distribution step of the four-step travel demand model.
+Trips are expressed in number of trips, and travel time intervals in minutes.
 The pattern reflects how far trips travel from each zone, varying by purpose according to the deterrence function applied in the gravity model.
 </p>

 <div style="margin: 18px 0 10px;">